fwgbell/wdi-project-3/README.md

 ![Index page](https://i.imgur.com/M2PMxNh.jpg)

-### This is the show page for a film, here you can read reviews or writet one of your own
+### This is the show page for a film, here you can read reviews or write one of your own

 ![Show page](https://i.imgur.com/ffUWUdQ.png)